Ard3ny/ard3ny.github.io/_posts/2025-06-06-Backup-restore-proxmox-os-boot-root-disk.md

 ```bash
 lsblk
 ```
-In the the proxmox GUI, again under disks as last time (dont forget to click reload button)
+In the the proxmox GUI, again under disks as last time (don't forget to click reload button)

 ### [B] Create fresh install on the current disk
 As an alternative you could also create new fresh proxmox install if you are just reinstalling OS.
 But this guide will focus on the A option